allensphilip/Say-Hi-to-Github/README.md

 # HacktoberFest-Celebrations

-Hacktoberfest is about contributing meaningfully to open-source projects.
+</br>Hacktoberfest is about contributing meaningfully to open-source projects.

-Instruction for CONTRIBUTORS:
+</br>Instruction for CONTRIBUTORS:
-      1. Create a text file with your name( Eg: AllenSPhilip), Commit the file.
+      </br>1.
+Create a text file with your name( Eg: AllenSPhilip), Commit the file.
-      2. Once the commit is approved, open the file and Write a line about yourself and commit the change.
+      </br>2.
+Once the commit is approved, open the file and Write a line about yourself and commit the change.
-      3. Open the file again and add your passion on the next line and commit.
+      </br>3.
+Open the file again and add your passion on the next line and commit.
-      4. Again open the file and add your area of interest on the next line and commit
+      </br>4.
+Again open the file and add your area of interest on the next line and commit

-  wah-la you made four PR.
+  </br>wah-la you made four PR.

-  # Explore Github, Happy Hacktober
+  </br># Explore Github, Happy Hacktober